philcunliffe/filco-website/garden/Web Components Are Different.md

 Before you comment, yes, I'm aware that the best and easiest way to write web components is by using compiled frameworks like Lit and Stencil, but that's not what I mean when I say they are "uncompiled."
 I mean that applications built using web components can be composed and configured in an uncompiled HTML file and so are *composable at runtime*.
 ## Composability at Runtime
-TODO: This needs to be more clear about how web-components collection of pieces is different than a react component library because it's done after compilation

 This metaphor may be a bit stretched, but bear with me: imagine buying a Lego pirate ship.
 It's meticulously designed to come together as a cohesive whole.
 Each small piece, like cannons, is custom-fabricated to contribute to the final product.
 This is how I view compiled frameworks.
 While you might be able to reuse those cannons from a medieval battle set, they will always be part of a "compiled" product (or application) when sold.